nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 necessary commands to be executed.
 However, not all functionality is stored here.
 Rather, `Parser` acts like an interface that handles all the logic required to pass in the correct information into the different classes to execute.

-The following partial class diagram depicts the relation of the Parser class with other classes that it interacts wtih.
+The following partial class diagram depicts the relation of the Parser class with other classes that it interacts with:

 ![](images/ParserClassDiagram.png)

 The `Parser` class,